simalexan/s3-lambda-markdown-to-docx-s3/README.md

 - `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
 By default its 60 seconds.

+- `InputBucketName`, an optional parameter, represents the name of the Input Markdown Bucket.
+By default its "s3-lambda-markdown-input-s3-bucket".

+- `OutputBucketName`, an optional parameter, represents the name of the Output DOCX Bucket.
+By default its "s3-lambda-docx-output-s3-bucket".

-## Latest Release - 1.0.1
+## Latest Release - 1.1.0

-- Updated the Lambda Layer.
+- Added Input and Output bucket names as CloudFormation Parameters

 ## Roadmap - Upcoming changes